thanthese/bump-date/README.md

 ### Plus one

 Pass the `--plus` option to add one day to the passed-in date or `--plus n` to add `n` days.
-The date will be completed as usual and the given number of days added, but adds and repeats will be left untouched and unapplied.
+The date will be completed as usual and the given number of days added, but adds and repeats will be left untouched and unapplied. `n` can be negative.

 ## Requirements